Jabaca3/WordSearch/README.md

 # WordSearch
 Based off of a school project, but more personal.
-Nested two data structurs and read a large text file and inserted into this ambiguous data structure
+I Nested two data structurs and read a large text file and inserted into this ambiguous data structure